dog with stick

 Another exception involves police work.
 The government will not be liable for damages resulting from an attack by a police dog who is engaged in the performance of its law enforcement duties, as long as:

-• A canine officer commands the dog;
+• A canine officer commands the dog

-• The dog is trained and certified;
+• The dog is trained and certified

-• The handler and dog’s actions are in accordance with the law enforcement’s written policy on using dogs;
+• The handler and dog’s actions are in accordance with the law enforcement’s written policy on using dogs

-• There is no excessive force; and
+• There is no excessive force

-• The victim is not a third party bystander.
+• The victim is not a third party bystander

 Additionally, victims of dog attacks will not be permitted to recover damages under South Carolina’s strict liability statute if they were trespassing or otherwise breaking the law at the time of the attack, as the statute covers only victims who were in a public place or lawfully in a private place.
 Public places include sidewalks, streets, and parks, while private places include the victim’s own yard and places the victim is in as a guest or patron of a business or for other lawful purposes.